brian-j-griffith/StorScan/README.md

 ## Credits

-**Vibe Coded with ChatGPT EDU by Brian J. Griffith with code by Emiliano Heyns.**
+**Vibe Coded with ChatGPT EDU by Brian J Griffith with code by Emiliano Heyns.**